-No. of citations Publication Number Assignee - DWPI Application Date Publication Date Title: Method and system for sleep monitoring, regulation and planning factors.
-A wa from user (2 between use determined.
-The wake-up Abstract - DWPI Novelty: The method involves entering global individual factors and daily user factors.
+No. of citations Publication Number Assignee - DWPI Application Date Publication Date d and system for sleep m Abstract - DWPI Novelty: The method involves entering global individual factors and daily user factors.
 A wake-up time interval with beginning time, end time and sleep start time is accepted from user (106).
 The factors and user movement data are analyzed.
 The intersection time between user rapid eye movement (REM) sleep phase interval and wake-up time interval is determined.
 The wake-up time is set within intersection time when intersection time is exists.
 The wake-up time is set at end time of wake-up time interval when intersection time is not exists.
-The user stimulated signal is created at wake-up time 7 32 US8046052B2 MEDTRONIC NAVIGATION INC 24/03/2010 25/10/2011 Title: Naviga tion system for cardiac th erapies physiological (14) in respo in the region representing DWPI Novelty: The syst event, and an imaging on the physiological on.
-A controller (28) regist the instrument onto the ing device.
+The user stimulated signal is created at wake-up time.
+7 32 US8046052B2 MEDTRONIC NAVIGATION INC 24/03/2010 25/10/2011 Title: Naviga tion system for cardiac th erapies physiological (14) in respo in the region representing DWPI Novelty: The syst l event, and an imaging of inse to the physiological of the controller (28) regist the instrument onto the ing device.
 A display (36) device (12) to capture event.
-A tracking devic ters the captured ima image data of the regi e image data of a reg ce tracks the position ge data and superim ion based upon the po ion of patient of instrument poses an icon sition tracked 8 30 US20120083669A1 Abujbara Nabil M., Irvine, CA, US 04/10/2011 05/04/2012 Abstract - I information nutrients bu ranked food adjustment. food item.
-T al Nutrition and Wellness DWPI Novelty: The met data for specific users dget is estimated based item list is presented to The remaining daily ener The recommended food pdated in response to he thod involves receivir (130, 140).
-The initial on personal attribute o user.
-The user is ad gy and nutrient balan item list, rank, recom al recommended dails s and health informat lvised to make food i ces is adjusted based mended daily energy y energy and tion data.
-The tem selection on consumed 9 26 US8075499B2 SMART MONITOR CORP 19/05/2008 13/12/2011 Title: Abnorr mal motion detector and monitor Abstract - DWPI Novelty: The method involves collecting data related to motion associated with a person or patient (108), and analyzing the collected data to determine different values characterizing the motion.
+A tracking devic ters the captured ima image data of the regi e image data of a reg ce tracks the position ge data and superim ion based upon the po ion of patient of instrument poses an icon sition tracked 8 30 US20120083669A1 Abujbara Nabil M., 04/10/2011 05/04/2012 Title: Person al Nutrition and Wellness Irvine, CA, US information nutrients bu ranked food adjustment. food item.
+T DWPI Novelty: The met data for specific users dget is estimated based item list is presented to The remaining daily ener The recommended food pdated in response to he (130, 140).
+The initia on personal attribute o user.
+The user is ad gy and nutrient balan item list, rank, recom al recommended dail s and health informat vised to make food i ces is adjusted based mended daily energy y energy and ion data.
+The tem selection on consumed 9 26 US8075499B2 SMART MONITOR CORP 19/05/2008 13/12/2011 Title: Abnormal motion detector and monitor Abstract - DWPI Novelty: The method involves collecting data related to motion associated with a person or patient (108), and analyzing the collected data to determine different value characterizing the motion.
 Determination is made whether the seizure occurs, by comparing the values characterizing the motion to values characterizing the motion of the seizure.
-An alert is activated, if the seizure is determined to occur.
+An alle is activated, if the seizure is determined to occur.
 The data is stored in long term memory for later analysis.
 10 24 US20080203144A1 AISON CO.
-LTD 27/12/2007 28/08/2008 Motion Abstract - DV OFF signal, v walking spec current into (3) for displa WPI Novelty: The artifician when the shoe is landed and of the user.
-A measu the body of the user to maying calorie consumption body fat of the user measured.
-I intelligence shoe (1) on ground and lifted rement unit comprise heasure the body fat.
-An of the user, which has a sensor that gene d from the ground to es contact electrodes A controller comprises is calculated based o erates ON and measure the for supplying a display unit n the walking
+LTD 27/12/2007 28/08/2008 Title: Artifici Motion al Intelligence Shoe Mou nting a Controller and Method for Measurin ng Quantity of Abstract - DWPI Novelty: The artificial intelligence shoe (1) has a sensor that gene OFF signal, when the shoe is landed on ground and lifted from the ground to walking speed of the user.
+A measurement unit comprises contact electrodes current into the body of the user to measure the body fat.
+A controller comprises (3) for displaying calorie consumption of the user, which is calculated based or speed and body fat of the user measured using the sensor and measurement unit.